Lifting homotopy T-algebra maps to strict maps: The spectral sequence and examples

-Since our operad is cofibrant we can replace any $T$-algebra by one which is cellular or cofibrant in $\cC$ by \cite[Thm.~3.5 (b)]{BeM03}.
-Finally by the remaining hypothesis we can apply either \Cref{prop:sset-resolvable}, \Cref{prop:cellular-resolvable}, or \Cref{prop:summand-resolvable} to see that any $T$-algebra is resolvable. \end{proof}
+Since our operad is admissible cofibrant we can replace any $T$-algebra by one which is cofibrant in $\cC$ by the argument in \cite[Rem.~13.3]{Rez97} (cf.~\cite[Thm.~3.5(b)]{BeM03}).
+Finally by the remaining hypothesis we can apply either \Cref{prop:sset-resolvable}, \Cref{prop:cellular-resolvable}, or \Cref{prop:summand-resolvable} to see that the cofibrant/cellular replacement of any $T$-algebra is bar cofibrant. \end{proof}